6. Multiplicative Functionals#

 or

 where \(\widetilde {\sf p}_{ij} = {\sf p}_{ij} {\sf m}_{ij}\) and \({\sf e}_i\) is entry \(i\) of \(e\).
-We want the largest eigenvalue and associated positive eigenvector of (6.11).
+We want the largest eigenvalue and associated with a positive eigenvector of (6.11).

 After solving the principal eigenvalue problem, compute